stevez86/sudoku-solver-public/README.md

 ##Learning Competencies

-* Model a simple real-world system in Ruby code
+* Model a simple real-world procedure in Ruby.
-* Use Pseudocode effectively to model problem-solving
+* Use Psuedocode to model

 ##Summary